fiskl-accounting/help-docs/docs/Tutorials/Accounting/record-an-expense.md

 1. Standalone expenses don't affect your accounting until reconciled.
 2. Direct accounting entries immediately impact your financial reports.
+3. You can split transactions across multiple expense categories for more accurate reporting.
+4. Matching transactions to existing standalone expenses helps reconcile your books.
-3. You can turn standalone expenses into billable items by assigning a client or adding them to an invoice.
+5. You can turn standalone expenses into billable items by assigning a client or adding them to an invoice.
-4. Team members with limited permissions can create standalone expenses for admin review.
+6. Team members with limited permissions can create standalone expenses for admin review.

-By understanding these methods, you can choose the best approach for your specific situation and ensure accurate expense tracking in Fiskl.
+By understanding these methods and options, you can choose the best approach for your specific situation and ensure accurate expense tracking in Fiskl.